lpatmo/cb/README.md

 ###Priority Issues
 Below is the list of priority issues that we have.
 If you're interested in taking a look at one of these as an open-source contributor, leave a message on the issue link!
 Or leave a note in the [chatroom](https://gitter.im/lpatmo/codebuddies-meteor) if you have questions.

-1. E-mail participants who RSVPed to a particular hangout a reminder 2 (?) hours before the start of the virtual meetup.
+1. E-mail participants who RSVPed to a particular hangout a reminder 2 (?) hours before the start of the virtual meetup. [https://github.com/lpatmo/cb/issues/53](https://github.com/lpatmo/cb/issues/53)

-2. Grab back "# of upcoming meetup" numbers for each of the categories
+2. Grab from the google hangout API the # of actual participants in a google hangout room. [https://github.com/lpatmo/cb/issues/46](https://github.com/lpatmo/cb/issues/46)

 3. Deploy invisible hangout room roulette -- i.e. user won't have to decide which hangout room to select.
-Any available room will be automatically selected for them on the form.
+Any available room will be automatically selected for them on the form. [https://github.com/lpatmo/cb/issues/57](https://github.com/lpatmo/cb/issues/57)

 4. Create a "resources" page where users can submit links to tutorials or resources that they recommend.
-Also would be great if others could upvote and comment on the links.
+Also would be great if others could upvote and comment on the links. [https://github.com/lpatmo/cb/issues/40](https://github.com/lpatmo/cb/issues/40)